quick2063706271/DonateNow/README.md

     Password: admin
     ```
     - An ADMIN MODE sign appears on the top right corner to remind the admin of its current mode.
+    - Admin navigation menu contains buttons direct them to view blocklists and feedback.
+    - After login, admin is directed to search page by default, they can search like regular users.

 2. Click on VIEW FEEDBACK to find a list of all feedbacks that users have submitted
-    <br/> - Users can submit feedback for review under the SUBMIT FEEDBACK panel in their user profile.
+    <br/> - Admin can review the feedbacks reular users submit under the SUBMIT FEEDBACK panel in their user profile.
     <br/> - Click on the User ID in each feedback to have a brief view of basic user information.
+    <br/> -

 3. Click on BLOCK LIST to find a list of all users
     <br/> -  Click on each User ID under the Username column to have a brief view of basic user information.
     <br/> -  Click on the BLOCK/UNBLOCK button under the Action column to block or unblock certain users.